Skip to main content

 Sometimes, the overall ambiance makes the experience more worthwhile than the cuisine.
 When my dad and I sailed on Quantum of the Seas, for instance, he thought the food at Wonderland was good, but the whimsical decor and imaginative presentation were the real highlights.
 Similarly, plenty of Teppanyaki restaurants at home serve food of a similar quality; however, the experience is more fun when you're on a moving vessel in the ocean.

-Some ships have casual specialty restaurants, which is nice after returning from a busy day in port.
+Some ships have casual specialty restaurants, which are nice after returning from a busy day in port.
 Royal Caribbean's Playmakers Sports Bar & Arcade is a favorite.
+You must try the campfire cookie skillet!!!

-The à la carte menu features standard American bar fare, such as wings, burgers, nachos, jalapeño poppers, crispy onion rings, and skillet cookies.
+The à la carte menu features standard American bar fare, such as wings, burgers, nachos, jalapeño poppers, and crispy onion rings.
 The attached arcade is a great spot to unwind, too.
 And the best part?
 Reservations aren't required (or even accepted!)

 Read more: 10 things you didn't know about cruise ship kitchens and food